What is Listening?

 Listening is a natural process, it can only be inspired by increasing concentration and being conscious.
 It involves four distinct components which form the whole concept of listening.
 These are:

-Listening is a two-way process which involves the exchange of views, ideas and emotions of the two parties involved.
+Listening is a two-way process that involves the exchange of views, ideas, and emotions between the two parties involved.

 Features of Listening